tg0h/timtoggl/README.md

 * add time parameter for last week starting monday
 * add client totals for the weekly report

+## Deploy
+* the .env file contains the api key. it is used by the cli, don't delete it

 #Design
 should use a group object to store properties of the group.array